elastic/kibana/rfcs/text/0015_buildkite.md

 For paid systems, both self-hosted and as a service, good support is important.
 If a problem specific to Elastic is causing us downtime, we expect quick and efficient support.
 Again, 100s of developers are potentially affected by downtime.

 For open source solutions, good documentation is especially important.
 If much of the operational knowledge of a system can only be gained by working with the system and/or reading the source code, it will be harder to solve problems quickly.

+#### Scheduled Builds

+We have certain pipelines (ES Snapshots) that run once daily, and `master` CI currently only runs once an hour.
+We need the ability to configure scheduled builds.

 #### Container support